Savlatbek009/Savlatbek009/README.md

 # 💫 About Me:
-🔭 I’m currently working on "Technolife"<br>🌱 I’m currently learning "NodeJS"<br>💬 Ask me about "ReactJS"<br>📫 How to reach me "savlatbek009@gmail.com"<br>☎️ Phone: "+998 90 447 75 15"
+🔭 I’m currently working at "IT CENTER"<br>🌱 I’m currently learning "NodeJS"<br>💬 Ask me about "ReactJS"<br>📫 How to reach me "savlatbek009@gmail.com"<br>☎️ Phone: "+998 90 447 75 15"

 ------------------------------